-The Internet of Things, or IoT, is the network of devices (cars/buildings/refrigerators) embedded with software, sensors, electronics etc that allow them to network and communicate and exchange data.
+The Internet of Things, or IoT, is the network of devices (cars/buildings/refrigerators) embedded with software, sensors, electronics, etc that allow them to network and communicate and exchange data.
 It’s an exciting development impacting many sectors- prime among them, the AV industry.

 Less Hardware = Less Money.
-With the IoT, audio and visual information is transmitted wirelessly.
-It can be run on the same cable as internet, phones, power and other devices, all which contributed to cutting down on the costs of wiring.
+With the IoT, audio and visual information are transmitted wirelessly.
+It can be run on the same cable as the internet, phones, power and other devices, all which contributed to cutting down on the costs of wiring.
 The number of necessary control devices also drops as one display can be used to run all of the operations.
 Technology such as Power over Ethernet (PoE) is just one example of this consolidation of wiring.

 IoT allows for multiple devices to communicate with one another remotely.
 This opens a number of possibilities in AV.
 A conference room could have a screen that is connected to multiple devices, allowing for multiple attendees to display information with no wires.
 Microphones can be switched on and off from one central device, say a desktop or a smartphone.
 Sensors on the windows read the amount of sunlight coming in, and communicate with the lighting to adjust the overhead lights as needed.
 The possibilities are quite endless.

 With IoT, digital signs are becoming more reactive, and therefore more effective.
 If, for example, a customer walks into a store they’ve shopped in previously (or have a membership to), digital signage can now offer/advertise specific items to that customer.
 All the sign needs is a Bluetooth connection to a customer’s phone and it can tailor offers similar to previous purchases from the customer.